 ISSUES (AND SUPPORTING INFORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact d.
 In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes 10d.
-Response: (Source: GP 2025 FEIR Chapter 7.5.8 - Hydro ology and Wat ter Quality) No Impact.
+Response: (Source: GP 2025 FEIR Chapter 7.5.8 - Hydro ology and Wa ter Quality) No Impact.
 As described previously, the Project site is not located within a 100-year flood hazard area.
 Tsunamis are large waves that occur in coastal areas; therefore, since the City is not located in a coastal area, no impacts due to tsunamis would occur.
 Additionally, the Project site and its surroundings have generally flat topography and is within an urbanized area not within proximity to Lake Mathews, Lake Evans, the Santa Ana River, Lake Hills, Norco Hills, Box Springs Mountain Area or any of the 9 arroyos which transverse the City and its sphere of influence.
 Therefore, no impact potential for seiche or mudflow exists. e.
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? \boxtimes Hydrology Report, (Appendix J)) Less Than Significant Impact.
+Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+Less Than Significant Impact.
 As described in Response 10a, the designed to minimize and control discharges to surface and groundw standards are effectively attained.
 The Preliminary Hydrology Study onsite pervious surfaces, and sheet flows from the north-easterly por Potential water quality impacts during construction of the Project w and erosion control plan that is required by the Construction Acti SWPPP by a Qualified SWPPP Developer.
 The SWPPP is required Department, prior to provision of permits for the Project.
-Adherence appropriate BMPs per the permitting process would ensure that con implementation of a water quality control or groundwater management Also, operational related conflicts would be avoided by incorporation BMPs into the Project in accordance with State Water Resource CAS000002.
-The Project would install catch basins with biotreatment vater, largely the describes that the describes the describes that the describes that the describes that the describes the describes that the describes the describ hrough permit stormwater that to the westerl nted through in Permit, whice and approval g requirements vities would in mpacts would ssign, source co der No. 2012 ting, such that at does not infily portion of the implementation has required present the City's and implement conflict with be less than significant treat control, and treat conformal treat water quality altrate into the se site.
+Adherence appropriate BMPs per the permitting process would ensure that con implementation of a water quality control or groundwater management Also, operational related conflicts would be avoided by incorporation BMPs into the Project in accordance with State Water Resourc CAS000002.
+The Project would install catch basins with biotreatment trash, and pollutants.
+Compliance with the NPDES permit would be vater, largely to describes that tion of the site ould be prevery vities General for plan checked to the existing astruction action and in of LID site decess Board Ort filters to treat hrough permit stormwater the to the westerlented through it.
+Permit, which and approval grequirements vities would in impacts would esign, source conder No. 2012 stormwater, a ting, such that at does not infilly portion of the implementation of the requires present the City's is and implement conflict with the less than significant conformal and treat 2-0006-DWQ, and remove coarse water quality altrate into the se site.
 In of a grading eparation of a Public Works nutation of the th or obstruct gnificant.
-It ment control NPDES No. trash, and pollutants.
-Compliance with the NPDES permit would be verified during the permitting process for the Project, and would ensure that the Project would not conflict with or obstruct implementation of a water quality control or groundwater management plan, and impacts would be less than significant .
+It ment control NPDES No. arse sediment, and would ensure that the Project would not conflict with or obstruct implementation of a water quality control or groundwater management plan, and impacts would be less than significant .
 11. LAND USE AND PLANNING: Would the project: a.
-Physically divide an established community?
-11a.Response: (Source: General Plan 2025 Land Use and Urba ın Design Ele ment, Project site plan) No Impact.
-The physical division of an established community coexample) were built through an existing community or neighborh inconsistent with the land uses in the community such that it divide such a facility or land use could include lack of, or disruption of, accinclude the creation of blighted buildings or areas due to the division ood, or if a id the community to services najor develop nity.
-The envir s, schools, or s ment was bui conmental effe It which was cts caused by The Project site is undeveloped, with exception of one vacant reside area.
+Physically divide an established community? \boxtimes No Impact.
+The physical division of an established community coexample) were built through an existing community or neighborh inconsistent with the land uses in the community such that it divide such a facility or land use could include lack of, or disruption of, accinclude the creation of blighted buildings or areas due to the division ould occur if a lood, or if a i d the community major road (major develop nity.
+The envir expressway or oment was bui conmental effe It which was cts caused by The Project site is undeveloped, with exception of one vacant reside area.
 The proposed single-family residential project is consistent - - -